Jun Bernardino: Fil-Ams and Fil-Sham controversy

 However, with the rise of the newly formed Metropolitan Basketball Association in 1998, a regional-based professional league, Bernardino implemented a direct Filipino-American (Fil-Am) rule for each team for the 1999 season.
 This led to easy signing of players such as Asi Taulava, Danny Seigle and Eric Menk.
 But, this led to the league entering into controversies of alleged fake Filipino-American players.
 The PBA had strict rules in which only Filipinos were allowed to play as locals, other nationalities were allowed to play as "imports" and only on designated tournaments, with teams only recruiting one import on their roster.

 In 2000, rules were implemented on not allowing alleged Fil-Shams (non-Filipinos posing as Filipinos) to play until their cases are resolved.
 Two incidents happened during the season.
-The first one surrounded on-court controversy, as Tanduay fielded an already questioned fil-am Earl Sonny Alvarado in Games Two and Three of the All-Filipino Cup semifinal series against the Purefoods TJ Hotdogs, despite the league's warning.
-Without Alvarado in Game 1, the Rhum Masters won and defeated Purefoods in Games 2 and 3 to sweep the series.
+The first one surrounded on-court controversy, as Tanduay fielded an already questioned fil-am Earl Sonny Alvarado in Games Two and Three of the All-Filipino Cup semifinal series against the Purefoods Tender Juicy Hotdogs, despite the league's warning.
+Without Alvarado in Game 1, the Rhum Masters won, and defeated Purefoods in Games 2 and 3 to sweep the series.
 However, with Alvarado found fake and was deported, Bernardino nullify Tanduay's two victories with Alvarado, resulting in a RTO order, later dropped, by team management.

 Later that year, he suspended players indefinitely those who have not prove their Filipino citizenship that began in the 2000 Commissioners Cup.
 Those suspended were Danny Seigle, Chris Jackson, Rudy Hatfield and Menk, among others.
 However, Menk would suffer the worst as he spend more than a year to prove his case until the latter stages of the 2001 season.